VeraCologne/LearningBlog/content/posts/2018-12-05-progressive-muscle-relaxation.markdown

 ---
 layout: post
-title:  "The One Where I Try Progressive Muscle Relaxation"
+title:  "The One where I Try Progressive Muscle Relaxation"
 date:   2018-12-05 19:43:47 +0100
 tags:
 - mindfulness